jlsemi/smartsnmp/README.md

 [![Build Status](https://travis-ci.org/credosemi/smartsnmp.svg?branch=master)](https://travis-ci.org/credosemi/smartsnmp)

-**SmartSNMP** is a minimal easy-config agent for network management based on SNMPv2c and written in C99 and Lua5.1.
-It can run on both PC system like Linux and FreeBSD and embedded system such as OpenWRT and also on both platform of 32-bit and 64-bit.
-It can be compiled to a file with size of 20K in terms of option '-Os'.
+**SmartSNMP** is a minimal easy-config agent for network management supporting SNMPv2c and AgentX.
+It is written in C99 and Lua5.1.
+It can run both on PC platforms like Linux and FreeBSD and embedded systems such as OpenWRT.

 License
 -------